 ‘Used Record” was adapted to the Junji Ito anime series, and is also my personal favourite from the adaptation.
 (Adam Symchuk)

-Whispering Woman features both my favorite revenge plot line and also artwork of Ito’s.
+Whispering Woman features both my favorite revenge plotline and also the artwork of Ito.
 It’s such a unique storyline to me that I still can’t get over it.
-Ito is often reserved when it comes to using twists, which makes the one in this story an unexpected occurrence, yet appropriate use of the often trite convention.
+Ito is often reserved when it comes to using twists, which makes the one in this story an unexpected occurrence, yet an appropriate use of the often trite convention.
 The lengths that Mitsu went to had me applauding her, and always wanting her on my team.
 Whispering Woman brings new meaning to “a woman scorned”.

 This story also leaves a lot to ponder.
 Did Mitsu go into the job with her plan in mind, or did it form over time as she got to know Mayumi?
 Would Mitsu have snapped and killed Aga at any point if she hadn’t died?
 I’d also love to know what happened to Mayumi afterwards.
 While I have a lot of questions, I feel like it’s a testament to the immersion of the plot, and not necessarily an unsatisfying narrative to fail providing clear answers.
 What are your thoughts on “Whispering Woman”?
 I’d love to hear them!
 (Quinn)

 Being affected by insomnia, this story resonates with me in a personal way.
 Long Dream challenges the concept of reality and one’s existence in this reality through Tetsuo’s struggle to cling to who he is as a person and the transitive state of his body.
 As months turn into years and even decades during Tetsuo’s dreams, he struggles to remember the most basic of details about the previous day, or even where he is, through his warped sense of time.
 This tale questions the defining qualities of how time can be experienced by individuals and that time could be less a law and more a concept, rendering these subject to more subjective interpretation based on our consciousness and individual levels of understanding.